 - The Nature Conservancy

 Getting up early to photograph the sunrise is a great idea at any time of year, but in the spring you can enjoy weather that is warmer early in the morning than it would have been just a few months ago.
-Also, in the U.S. we just moved to daylight savings time last week, which means if you act quickly you can benefit from a later sunrise.
+Also, in the U.S. we just recently moved to daylight savings, which means if you act quickly you can benefit from a later sunrise.
 Of course, as the spring rolls on and the days get longer this won’t be the case.

 If you want to get outside and enjoy the warmer weather, what better place to photograph than the beach?
 By photographing the beach in spring you’ll be able to get the warmer weather and still beat the crowds that will be flocking to the beach during the summer months.